 Factors affecting email reputation

 Various factors influence email reputation.
-Understanding these can help you maintain a high sender score and ensure your emails reach their intended recipients.
+Understanding these can help you maintain a decent email reputation and ensure your emails reach their intended recipients.
 Here are the key factors that affect email reputation:

 The content of your emails plays a significant role in your reputation.
 Avoid using spammy language, excessive images, and misleading subject lines.
 High-quality, relevant content can improve your engagement rates and, consequently, your email reputation.